Closures & Hours Changes

 The metastatic tumor is the same type of cancer as the primary tumor.
 For example, if vaginal cancer spreads to the lung, the cancer cells in the lung are actually vaginal cancer cells.
 The disease is metastatic vaginal cancer, not lung cancer.

-VAIN may become cancer and spread into the vaginal wall.
-VAIN is sometimes called stage 0.
+VaIN may become cancer and spread into the vaginal wall.

 The following stages are used for vaginal cancer:

-In stage I, cancer is found in the vaginal wall only.
+In stage I, cancer is only found in the vaginal wall.